Note: To add to this article, I just recorded this video on 5 ways to turn stupid New Year’s Resolutions into powerful goals.

 But that’s not true—I’m fired up about any catalyst that gets people to change.

-Like Joseph Smith standing on a hill reading from his hat, people so proudly announce their New Year’s resolutions—
+Like a political speech, people so proudly announce their New Year’s resolutions—

 I hereby proclaim that starting on January 1 (but no sooner), I will stop watching cat videos on Fakebook and go to the gym at least 6 times a day.